top of page

 The noun 'tenet' has its etymological roots in Latin.
 It is derived from the Latin word 'tenere,' which means 'to hold' or 'to grasp.'
 In English, 'tenet' refers to a principle, belief, or doctrine that is considered to be fundamental or essential.
 It conveys the idea of something firmly held or adhered to, often as a core element of a system of thought, philosophy, religion, or ideology.
 'Tenet' is frequently used to describe the foundational principles or core beliefs that shape an individual's or a group's worldview, emphasizing their significance and the central role they play in guiding thought and action.

-Quiz: Find the meaning of tenet
+Find the correct meaning of the noun tenet:

 Try Again!